We hope you enjoy reading this article.

 Now that you have arranged for platforms, SDKs, APIs, and frameworks, you can go ahead with the mobile app UI design.
 You should use the following guides for this:

-You can now commence the Android app development, which involves the following steps:
+You can now commence the Android parental control app development, which involves the following steps:

 • Use Android Studio, which is the “Integrated Development Environment” (IDE) of choice for Android developers.